Explore 25+ Best Rooftop Bars DC for Amazing Views

 With a Stranger Things style lighting aesthetic inside and a garden-like atmosphere outside, Takoda uses its unique atmosphere to its advantage.
 It’s easy to see why this bar is a hot spot in the Shaw neighborhood.

 The bar features 18 American drafts available at its beer garden and about 70 whiskeys to choose from.
-It also offers a very reasonably-priced happy hour and brunch options.
+It also offers a very reasonably-priced brunch and happy hour in DC options.

 Officina